Hartford History

 Capital Community College - Occupying the former G. Fox department store in downtown Hartford since 2002.
 The college is the result of the July 1992 merger of Greater Hartford Community College (founded in 1967) and the Hartford State Technical College (founded as the Connecticut Engineering Institute in 1946.)
 See the history page for more background.

 American School for the Deaf - Founded in Hartford in 1817, this is the country's oldest school serving the deaf community.
-It's now located in West Harford.
+It's now located in West Hartford.
 Site has an excellent history page.

 Government